Pedro Moreira Salles

 Pedro Moreira Salles (born October 20, 1959) is a Brazilian billionaire businessman, banker, and the chairman of Itaú Unibanco, founded by his father Walter Moreira Salles, and the largest non-government banking institution in Brazil.

+As of June 2026, he has a net worth of US$9 billion.

 Career

 Salles has been unofficially involved with Unibanco since birth, since the bank was headed for several decades by his father, the late Walter Moreira Salles.
-Pedro joined Unibanco in 1989 and became chairman in 1997, after serving as vice chairman for almost six years.
-In April 2004, Salles was elected CEO.
+Pedro joined Unibanco in 1989 and became chairman in 1997, after having been vice chairman for almost six years.
+In April 2004, Salles became CEO.
 As of 2016, he is chairman of Itaú Unibanco Holding.

 Salles is a member of the Group of Fifty (G-50) - a non-profit initiative, composed of a Latin American executives and sponsored by the Carnegie Endowment for International Peace and the Inter-American Dialogue, in Washington D.C.
-He is a member of the advisory board of IBMEC, and vice-chairman of PlaNet Finance Brasil, a microcredit Nongovernmental organization (NGO).
+He is a member of the advisory board of IBMEC, and vice-chairman of PlaNet Finance Brasil, a microcredit nongovernmental organization (NGO).

 Education

 He holds a bachelor's degree in economics and history from the University of California, Los Angeles.
 He subsequently attended the graduate program in International Relations at Yale University and the Owner/President Management Program at Harvard University.
 Salles is married to Marisa Moreira Salles and has two children.
-He is a brother of film director Walter Salles, of Oscar-nominated Central Station fame.

 Personal life

 Pedro Moreira Salles has muscular dystrophy and is a wheelchair user.
 He says he copes with the disease with "a lot of psychotherapy," yet he lives a busy professional and social life.
-He and his wife support stem-cell research.
+He and his wife support stem cell research.
+He is a brother of businessman Fernando Roberto Moreira Salles, documentarian João Moreira Salles and film director Walter Salles, of Oscar-winner "I'm Still Here" and Oscar-nominated Central Station.